Turkey On A Budget Map

 Day 2 Istanbul (1B)

 Our walk will include a wander through the atmospheric Spice Bazaar.
 Built in 1660, and also known as the Egyptian Bazaar as this is where many of the spices were originally imported.
 This market was, and is the centre of Istanbul's spice trade.
 We head downhill to the Bosphorus.
 The many local ferries departing from here are a great way to see the city from the water, on the cheap!
 The newly renovated Galata bridge now houses many bars and restaurants, and is a great place to grab the traditional Turkish fisherman's lunch of fresh, fried fish in a roll washed down with a cold beer.
-Walking back towards the Sultanahmet area, your leader will point out the Topkapi Palace, home of the Ottoman sultans and their harems, as well as the fascinating Archaeological and Ancient Oriental Museums located in a nearby park.
-Once in Sutanahmet Park, your leader will explain a little of the tumultuous history behind the Aya Sofya – we recommend a visit during your free time.
+Walking back towards the Sultanahmet area, your CEO will point out the Topkapi Palace, home of the Ottoman sultans and their harems, as well as the fascinating Archaeological and Ancient Oriental Museums located in a nearby park.
+Once in Sutanahmet Park, your CEO will explain a little of the tumultuous history behind the Aya Sofya – we recommend a visit during your free time.

 We explore the fabulous Blue Mosque, admiring the beautiful symmetry and internal tile work of the building.
 As it is a working mosque, take the chance to learn more about the ceremony behind Islam, the religion of around 98% of today's Turks.
 In front of the Blue Mosque, the ancient Hippodrome was once the scene of chariot races and now houses monuments from various moments in Istanbul’s history.
 Although there is little sign of it now, Divan Lu was once famous amongst travellers on the 70’s Hippy Trail for its western food and relaxed atmosphere.
-En route, your leader will point out a couple of hamams, or Turkish baths- an unmissable Turkish experience for any visitor.
+En route, CEO will point out a couple of hamams, or Turkish baths- an unmissable Turkish experience for any visitor.